alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 ---
-group: Animation
+group: Effects
-name: collapse Collapse Animation
+name: Collapse Animation
 ---

-# Collapse Collapse Animation
+# Collapse Animation

-Basic collapsible animation encapsulated using Transition, expanding from the starting edge of the element.
+A basic collapse animation encapsulated using Transition, expanding from the starting edge of an element.

-## Code Examples

-### Basic Usage
+## Basic Usage

-The Collapse component supports two directions for collapsing, specified by the `direction` parameter.
-Use `horizontal` for horizontal collapsing and `vertical` for vertical collapsing.
+The Collapse component supports two collapse directions, passed via the `direction` parameter.
+Use the `horizontal` value for horizontal collapse and the `vertical` value for vertical collapse.
 The default value is `vertical`.

 #### Horizontal

-Collapsing direction starts from the left edge of the element.
+The collapse direction unfolds from the horizontal edge of the element.

 ```tsx
 import React, { useState } from 'react';